Coordinate Descent Full Configuration Interaction for Excited States: Introduction

 Many modern FCI solvers have been developed for ground state computation in the past two decades, together with their extensions to excited state computations.
-Density matrix renormalization group~(DMRG)~\cite{White1992, Chan2011, Schollwock2011, Baiardi2020} uses matrix product state as the underlying ansatz for the ground state wavefunction and solves the FCI problem via the iterative sweeping procedure.
+Density matrix renormalization group~(DMRG)~\cite{White1992, Chan2011, Schollwock2011, Baiardi2020} uses matrix product state as the wavefunction ansatz and applies an iterative sweeping procedure as an eigensolver.
 Various strategies~\cite{Chandross1999, Sharma2015} are proposed to address excited states one by one.
-FCI quantum Monte Carlo~(FCIQMC) and its variants~\cite{Booth2009, Cleland2010, Petruzielo2012} use many walkers to represent quantized configuration coefficients and randomly move them along the sparse graph generated by the Hamiltonian matrix.
+FCI quantum Monte Carlo~(FCIQMC) and its variants~\cite{Booth2009, Cleland2010, Petruzielo2012} use quantum Monte Carlo walker idea to reduce the computational cost.
 In its extension to excited state computations~\cite{Blunt2015}, several groups of walkers are used to represent excited states, and an orthogonal projection is introduced between iterations to prevent groups from collapsing into the ground state.
-Selected-CI is a group of FCI solvers based on sequential configuration selections, including adaptive configuration interaction~(ACI)~\cite{Schriber2016}, heat-bath configuration interaction~(HCI)~\cite{Holmes2016, Li2018b}, and adaptive sampling configuration interaction~(ASCI)~\cite{Tubman2016}.
-For these methods, various perturbation-inspired expressions are used to sequentially select important configurations in the full CI space.
-Traditional iterative eigensolver, like Davidson, is applied to the reduced Hamiltonian matrix, \latin{i.e.}, Hamiltonian matrix restricted to selected configurations.
+Selected-CI is a group of FCI solvers based on sequential configuration selections, including adaptive configuration interaction~(ACI)~\cite{Schriber2016}, heat-bath configuration interaction~(HCI)~\cite{Holmes2016, Li2018b, Sharma2017}, and adaptive sampling configuration interaction~(ASCI)~\cite{Tubman2016}.
 Extending selected-CI methods to excited state computations is straightforward.
 After a small modification of the selection criteria~\cite{Tubman2016, Holmes2017, Schriber2017}, the excited states are computed by solving the low-lying eigenstates of the reduced Hamiltonian matrix.
-A post-perturbation process is almost always applied to improve the accuracy of the variational energies~\cite{Holmes2016, Sharma2017, Li2018b}.
-FCI fast random iteration~(FCI-FRI)~\cite{Greene2019a} adopts a bias-free and small-variance sampling procedure to compress the wavefunction under the power method framework.
-In the excited state version of FCI-FRI~\cite{Greene2022}, the iterative method is a multicolumn version power method, where the normalization is carried out every iteration and the orthogonalization is carried out every few iterations. \Fname{}~\cite{Wang2019} reformulates the eigenvalue problem as an unconstrained optimization problem and applies a coordinate-descent method with a tailored compression strategy to solve it.
+FCI fast random iteration~(FCI-FRI)~\cite{Greene2019a} adopts a bias-free sampling procedure to compress the wavefunction under the power method framework.
+In the excited state version of FCI-FRI~\cite{Greene2022}, the iterative method is a multicolumn version power method, where the normalization is carried out every iteration and the orthogonalization is carried out every few iterations.
+Recent review papers~\cite{RN1084, RN1159} summarize other FCI-related methods as well. \Fname{}~\cite{Wang2019} reformulates the eigenvalue problem as an unconstrained optimization problem, which is the single-column version of the optimization problem used in this paper~\eqref{eq:opt}.
+Then a coordinate-descent method is applied to address the optimization problem, where the coordinates are selected based on the magnitude of the gradient vector and the stepsize is calculated from an exact linesearch.
+Importantly, a tailored compression strategy is applied to limit the growth of nonzeros in the state vector and, hence, limit memory usage.
+The compression is not applied to the state vector $c$ directly.
+Instead, it is applied to $b = Hc$ for $H$ being the Hamiltonian matrix to truncate small updates that increase the memory cost.
+The compression in \Fname{} is carefully designed so that the Rayleigh quotient could be accurately evaluated and the second-order energy estimation becomes available.

 Moreover, FCI problems have also attracted attention from the numerical linear algebra community in recent years.
 Many algorithms and analyses~\cite{Lim2017, Li2019c, Lu2020, Hernandez2019, Gao2022, Gao2023a, Gao2023b} influence the developments above.
 Other works attempt to incorporate machine learning and reinforcement learning technique to accelerate the FCI calculation~\cite{Coe2019, Goings2021}.